Abdulrahmanelheyb/abdulrahmanelheyb/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning NodeJS, Docker, ReactJS, NestJS, NextJS, Prisma, GraphQL and tRPC.
+- 🌱 I’m currently learning NodeJS, Docker, ReactJS, NestJS, NextJS, Prisma, and GraphQL.

 <!--
 **Abdulrahmanelheyb/abdulrahmanelheyb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.